 Give your story a title

 Your story is almost ready, but we need to give it an interesting title.
-When picking a title for your story you might focus on a particular quote from your story or the name of the main character or even key objects from your story.
+When picking a title for your story, you might focus on a particular quote, the name of the main character, or even key objects from your story.
 In most cases story titles are short and easy to remember, so avoid using long and complicated words in the title.

 Remember the story title is the first thing your reader will see, therefore it should make them curious to open and read your book.

 Publish your story

 So your story is now ready to be shared with the world!
 You can publish your story for free on many websites, including Imagine Forest.
 The benefit of publishing your story on this site is that you can share your story with a community of active members and receive feedback from other writers.
 You can even include images, create a cover for your story and print out your final story to share with friends and family.